In general, standard soccer rules apply to all Footy Sevens games, with the following exceptions or notes. The FIFA rules can be found here

 If a playoff game ends in a tie:

-3. Which team shoots first is decided by the referee.
+- Which team shoots first is decided by the referee with a coin toss.